jalexvig/jalexvig.github.io/_posts/2018-06-29-associative-compression-networks.md

 The right hand side forms an "evidence based lower bound" (ELBO) and by maximizing it, we maximize the probability of our data.

+#### problem

+One problem with VAEs is that, with a sufficiently powerful decoder, they can learn to ignore the latent codes.
+The MDL says that if we can use the least number of bits then we have achieved the best hypothesis for the data.
+If the decoder learns to ignore $z$ and just learns $p(X)$ then $q(z\|x)$ can just learn $p(z)$.
+This can happen at the beginning of training when the approximate posterior ($q$) doesn't produce meaningful information on $x$.
+The optimization routine then just attempts to make $q$ equal to the prior ($p(z)$).
+As $H(X)$ is the optimal possible compression for $X$, meaningful latent codes will never be learned.

 ## acn

 One thing you may have noticed in the VAE is that the prior is just a distribution in the latent space ($p(z)$).
 This is typically modelled using a multivariate standard Gaussian distribution.
 There's nothing that says the prior needs to be a marginal distribution.
-The key insight of this paper is to realize that we can order the data and then condition the prior distribution on the previous datum.
+The key insight of this paper is to realize that we can order the data and then condition the prior distribution on the latent variable for the previous datum.
+This addresses the VAE problem since each latent code for a datum informs the distribution over the next latent code.
+Thus transmitting the common characteristics of a segment of data is amortized over that segment.

 The question then becomes how should we order the data?
 We compare similarity in the latent space (initialized randomly).
-When an input is encoded, can look at codes that are close to the encoded input and choose one.
+When an input is encoded, we can look at codes that are close to the encoded input and choose one.
 By choosing a unique code (and therefore datum) for each example in an epoch we choose an orderding for the data.

 #### KL derivation